 Speech pathology is an extremely important science that focuses on communication and swallowing issues in clients in all age groups.
 If you are the type of student that is seeking a career that can influence the quality of life for clients in need, this field could be one of many that can help you meet your career goals.

-In this guide, our team of educational experts can show you the benefits associated with pursuing this degree path, as well as provide you with some tips towards becoming certified within the speech language pathology area.
+In this guide, we will show you the benefits associated with pursuing a speech therapy or speech pathology degree and will give you with some tips towards becoming certified within the speech language pathology area.

 Statistics in Speech Pathology: A Growing Need for SLPs